 - CONS: hand-pumps can be tiring and tedious to use, especially if higher PSI is desired; buying scuba tanks and other pressure-filling accessories can get expensive; PCP guns that can really take advantage of the higher PSI ranges tend to be expensive.

-These are some of the most commonly available compressed air type rifles, and the type that I most used growing up.
+These are some of the most commonly available compressed air power plants, and the type that I most used growing up.
 These rifles work similarly to PCP models in terms of using pre-compressed air, but differ in the method by which the air is compressed – these rifles charge their internal air chambers by successive pumping, normally between 3 and 10 times depending on the make/model.
 They also differ from PCPs in that this compressed gas is normally good for only one shot.

 - PROS: usually affordable; can be very powerful at maximum pump rating; adjustable FPS; virtually no recoil.